<< Yesterday

 2000 Turk Wendell, who wears uniform number 99, agrees to a three-year deal worth $9,999,999.99 with the Mets.
 The New York reliever had asked that his pact include an option year in which he would play for free, but that plan was unworkable because baseball's collective bargaining agreement sets a $200,000 minimum salary.

 2011 The Red Sox introduce Bobby Valentine as the team's new manager at a news conference covered by approximately 100 members of the media, many from the New York papers and broadcast outlets.
-Boston announces the 61-year-old skipper, who hasn't managed since being fired by the Mets in 2002, agreed to a two-year deal, having options for 2014 and 2015.
+Boston announces that the 61-year-old skipper, who hasn't managed since being fired by the Mets in 2002, agreed to a two-year deal and has options for 2014 and 2015.

 2021 Max Scherzer and the Mets agree on a three-year, $130 million contract, making the right-hander's $43.3 million annual average the most in major league history.
 The 37-year-old joins Jacob deGrom at the top of the rotation, giving the team a formidable one-two punch, with the two hurlers copping five Cy Young Awards between them, including four of the last six in the National League.